Tutorial: Web Testing (RVL)¶

 Now the line:

-by itself does not do anything, it just gets the text.
+by itself does nothing; it just gets the text.

 So, to make the test more useful, we can use the Assert command to turn this into a test for the correct value.
 To make the change, simply delete this entire row using the Delete Current Row option on the toolbar and add a new blank row in its place.